About Paula

 Life has a way of inviting evolution

 For over twenty-five years, I worked as a registered counsellor and psychotherapist, supporting people through transition, change, identity, mediation, loss, faith, leadership, and complex life issues.
-My work drew from non-verbal communication, unconscious processing, language patterns, and deep listening to help people make sense of what may be happening beneath the surface.
+My work drew from non-verbal communication, unconscious processing, language patterns, and deep listening, to helping people make sense of what may be happening deeper beneath the surface.

-Over time, I found myself writing and publishing my own work, contributing magazine and newspaper articles, and guiding friends, colleagues, and writers as they brought their own ideas to life.
-This blend of listening, reflection, shaping, and helping people discover their authentic voice remains at the heart of my work today.
-Bringing people together and helping to discover their natural light seems to come naturally to me.
+Over time, I found myself writing and publishing my own work (4 non fiction, plus 2 poetry books for friends, 1 co-written book for a colleague and guiding various people through publishing their own written manuscripts), beta reading and reviewing books, contributing magazine and newspaper articles (Lincolnshire Life Magazine, The Poacher Magazine, Lincolnshire Echo Newspaper, Louth and Skegness Standard and Yours Magazine), and helping other writers bring their ideas to life.
+This blend of listening, reflection, shaping, and helping people discover their authentic voice still remains at the heart of my work today.
+Bringing people together and helping others to discover their natural light seems to come naturally to me.
 Without ego, motive or agenda.

-Busy Corner Books grew from a quiet corner of my own life — a place where words mattered, listening mattered, and people deserved to be met with dignity at every stage of their journey — acknowledgement being a large part of the process.
+Busy Corner Books grew from a quiet corner of my own life — a place where words mattered, listening mattered, and people deserved to be met with dignity at every stage of their journey — acknowledgement for others always being a large part of the process.

 Writing, for me, has never been about performance.
 It's about process, honesty, authenticity, and finding language for what we already carry.

-I now hold a Master of Arts in Creative Writing and am currently working on my Doctorate in Ministry, with a focus on spiritual formation, ethics, and reflective practice.
+I now hold a Master of Arts in Creative Writing and am currently working through a Doctorate of Ministry, with a focus on spiritual formation, ethics, and reflective practice.
 My work sits at the crossroads of creativity, careful thought, ethical practice, and compassionate presence.

 Some parts of a calling cannot be fully explained.
-My earthly father's life, love, faith, and encouragement shaped me in ways words can never fully hold.
-My Doctorate in Ministry is part of my response to that legacy: a way of honouring God, our Heavenly Father, serving others with greater integrity, and honouring the life of the father who helped shape my courage.
+My late earthly father's life, love, faith, and encouragement shaped me in ways words can never fully hold.
+The Doctorate of Ministry is part of my response to that legacy: a way of honouring God, whom I believe to be my Heavenly Father, serving others with greater integrity, and honouring the life of my earthly father who helped shape my courage.

-Busy Corner Books, Writing Well and ARCLIGHT™ are not therapy services.
-However, they are ethically grounded in trauma-aware, neurodiversity-informed, and accountable reflective practice.
-My work is supported by professional external supervision, who specialises in neurodiversity.
-I hold appropriate insurance, an appropriate enhanced disclosure check, and work within a clear safeguarding and ethical framework.
+Busy Corner Books, Writing Well and ARCLIGHT™ is not therapy services.
+However, it is ethically grounded in trauma-awareness, neurodiversity-informed, and accountable reflective practice.
+My work is supported by professional external supervision.
+I hold appropriate insurance, an appropriate disclosure check, and work within a clear safeguarding and ethical framework.

-This is a space for careful attention, sensitive reflection, and meaningful personal or professional development.
+This is a space for careful attention, sensitive reflection, and meaningful personal and/or professional development.

-Whether you arrive as a writer seeking clarity, a professional supporting others, a pastoral worker, or someone longing to make sense of your story, you will be met with care, compassion, integrity, and patience.
+Whether you arrive as a writer seeking clarity from feeling stuck, a professional supporting others, a pastoral worker, or someone longing to make sense of your story, you will be met with care, compassion, integrity, and patience.

-At its heart, Busy Corner Books is about honouring the person in front of me — and the quiet courage it takes to put words on a page.
+At its heart, Busy Corner Books is about honouring the person in front of me, the quiet courage it takes to put words on a page and the safe environment to write honestly about reflective process.

 In 2023, an accident changed my body, my pace, and my life.
 It also deepened my calling.

-I know something of what it means to begin again: to feel humbled by change, to climb slowly from a place I did not choose, and to discover God in the quietest and most painful places.
+I know something of what it means to begin again: to feel humbled by change, to climb slowly from a place I did not choose, and to discover God in the quietest and most painful places: An accident: broken and crushed bones; reconstruction surgery; a life transition with new physical limitations; a wheelchair suggestion; told I would never walk in the same way again — this all felt a huge challenge.

 I do not lead from a platform.
 I seek to facilitate through faith, compassion, discernment, and a deep relationship with Father God.
 I believe ministry is much more than what happens from a pulpit, and I hope my work can sit as a thoughtful complement to the life of the Church, while also remaining respectful and accessible to people from different backgrounds and beliefs.